-On simple-shaped buildings wrap binding wire around more than one course without ending strands.
+On simple-shaped buildings wrap binding wire around more than one course continuous.

 Before laying gravel bags, add lengths of strapping cord under each bag.

 For buildings with buttresses, wrap wire around the core of the building first (Figure 11a), then lay the buttress footings for that course level (Figure 11b).
 Strap the buttress footings vertically.